Stephen-Chu15/Predicting_the_Player/README.md

 (/NBAData) is a route that reads the data from S3.
 Then it jsonifies it, and returns the json.
 Used in the data page.

-### Vishal Patel, Stephen Chu, Saburo Nakano, Steve Thorne
+### Stephen Chu, Vishal Patel, Saburo Nakano, and Steve Thorne